 The 1970's started with 16-year-old Betsy Clifford winning the world giant slalom championships and six years later, Kathy Kreiner won Olympic Gold in giant slalom.
 Also in the '70s, Canada’s Crazy Canucks - including Ken Read, Steve Podborski, Dave Irwin and Dave Murray - conquered race courses with their bold and daring racing style and proved to the world that you didn’t need to be European to win ski races.
 In 1975, Read became the first non-European man to win a World Cup downhill race.
 Together, the Crazy Canucks earned 107 top-10 World Cup results from 1978–1984.
 Podborski still holds the men’s Canadian record of 20 World Cup podiums.

-At the 1984 Paralympic Games in Innsbruck, Austria, the para-alpine team set a new Canadian record for a single Games, winning 14 alpine medals.
+At the 1984 Paralympic Games in Innsbruck, AUT, the para-alpine team set a new Canadian record for a single Games, winning 14 alpine medals.

 The ‘80s were also a time when Canada's women's alpine skiing team shone, with Gerry Sorensen winning the 1982 world downhill championships and Laurie Graham, Karen Percy and Gerry Sorensen capturing five Olympic and world championship medals combined between 1982 and 1989.